commercialhaskell/stack/doc/build_overview.md

 Named CLI flags are applied to specific packages by updating the config in one of the four maps.
-If a flag is specified and no package is found, it's an error.
+If a flag is specified and no package is found, it is an error.
 Note that flag settings are added _on top of_ previous settings in this case, and does not replace them.
 That is, if previously we have `singleton (FlagName "foo") True` and now add `singleton (FlagName "bar") True`, both `foo` and `bar` will now be true.
-If any flags are specified but no matching package is found, it's an error.
-If a flag is not defined in the corresponding package cabal file, it's an error.
+If any flags are specified but no matching package is found, it is an error.
+If a flag is not defined in the corresponding package Cabal file, it is an error.

 ## Apply CLI GHC options